Pri3D: Can 3D Priors Help 2D Representation Learning?: Learning Representations from 3D Priors

 For a given RGB-D sequence in the train set, our method then leverages the 3D data to finding pixel-level correspondences between 2D frames.
 We consider all pairs of frames $(i,j)$ from the RGB-D sequence.
 We then back-project frame $i$'s depth map $D_i$ to camera space, and transform the points into world space by $T_i$.
 The depth values of frame $j$ are similarly transformed into world space.
 Pixel correspondences between the two frames are then determined as those whose 3D world locations lie within $2$cm of each other (see Figure~\ref{fig:view_data}).
 We use the pairs of frames which have at least 30\% pixel overlap, with overlap computed as number of corresponding pixels in both frames divided by total number points in the two frames.
 In total, we sample around 840k pairs of images from the ScanNet training data.

 In the training phase, a pair of sampled images is input to a shared 2D network backbone.
 In our experiments, we use a UNet-style~\cite{ronneberger2015u} backbone with ResNet~\cite{he2016deep} architecture as an encoder, but note that our method is agnostic to the underlying encoder backbone.
 We then consider the feature map from decoder of the 2D backbone, where its size is half of the input resolution.
 For each image in the pair, we use the aforementioned pixel-to-pixel correspondences which refer to the same physical 3D point.
 Note that these correspondences may have different color values due to view-dependent lighting effects but represent the same 3D world location; additionally, the regions surrounding the correspondences appear different due to different viewing angles.
-In this fashion, we treat these pairs of pixels as positive samples in contrastive learning; as negatives, we use all non-matching pixels.
+In this fashion, we treat these pairs of correspondences as positive samples in contrastive learning; we use all non-matching pixels as negatives.
+Non-matching pixels are also defined within the set of correspondences.
+For a pair of frames with $n$ pairs of correspondences as positive samples, we use all $n(n-1)$ negative pairs (each of $n$ pixels from the first frame with each $n-1$ non-matching pixel from the second).
+Non-matching pixel-voxels are defined similarly but from a pair of frame and 3D chunk.

-Between the features of matching and non-matching pixel locations, we then compute a PointInfoNCE loss~\cite{xie2020pointcontrast}, which is defined as:

-where $M$ is the set of pairs of pixel correspondences, and $f$ represents the associated feature vector of a pixel in the feature map.
+Between the features of matching and non-matching pixel locations, we then compute a PointInfoNCE loss~\cite{xie2020pointcontrast}, which is defined as: ~ where $M$ is the set of pairs of pixel correspondences, and $f$ represents the associated feature vector of a pixel in the feature map.
 By leveraging multi-view correspondences, we apply implicit 3D priors -- without any explicit 3D learning, we imbue view-invariance in the learned image-based features.